So this weekend, I’ve found that winning an imaginary lottery, Finding Nemo and Billy Idol all have something in common.

 The Pixar Pitch: Find Your Storyline

-The Pixar Pitch, lately made very popular by Dan Pink in his book To Sell Is Human, is a great way for you to find a narrative, a storyline, in your business.
+The Pixar Pitch made famous by Dan Pink in his book To Sell Is Human, is a great way for you to find a narrative, a storyline, in your business.

 Here’s the script for you to try: